The best way to stop Trump? Flip the House in 2026, then build our majority — by funding long-term organizing in key districts now.

 Solution: Consistent funding for deep organizing.

 - Local advocacy builds toward electoral victory.
-MVP’s grantee partners aren’t just turning out voters in November 2026 – they are organizing town halls, protests, and more right now to delay and defeat MAGA bills.
-Scaling up this work now maximizes our chances in 2026.
+MVP’s grantee partners aren’t just turning out voters in November – they are organizing town halls, protests, and more right now to delay and defeat MAGA bills.
+Scaling up this work now maximizes our chances in the fall.

 - Local organizing tips close races.
 In 2024, MVP partners helped win at least eight races and defend ten, netting a Democratic seat and denying the GOP all but the thinnest majority.

 - Local coalitions turn out more voters.
 In 2024, two new MVP-funded efforts, Battleground CA and Battleground NY, helped win eight House races by aligning labor, activist, and community groups around a shared plan.
-In 2025-2026, we’re bringing this strategy to all the top districts.
+This year, we’re bringing this strategy to all the top districts.

 - Sustained investment brings sustained majorities.
 Year-round, multi-year funding allows local organizations to staff up, scale up, and build electoral power that grows with each cycle.